-193 Smuggling ships under 100 tonnes forfeited.
+193 Smuggling ships under 250 tons forfeited

-Every ship of less than 100 tonnes net tonnage on board which, or in respect of which any offence against section 192 has been committed shall be forfeited.
+Every ship of less than 250 tons burden on board which, or in respect of which any offence against section 192 has been committed, shall be forfeited.

-194 Penalty on aircraft and ships of 100 tonnes or more.
+194 Penalty on aircraft and ships of 250 tons or more

-- (1) With regard to aircraft or any ship of not less than 100 tonnes net tonnage on board or in respect of which any offence against section 192 has been committed, such aircraft or ship shall not be forfeited for such offence, but the following provisions shall apply - - (a) any such aircraft or ship shall incur a penalty not exceeding \$200 the amount of which shall be determined by the Collector, subject to appeal to the Controller, in any case where in his opinion a responsible officer (as hereinafter defined) of such aircraft or ship is implicated either actually or by neglect;
+(1) With regard to aircraft or any ship of not less than 250 tons burden on board or in respect of which any offence against section 192 has been committed, such aircraft or ship shall not be forfeited for such offence, but the following provisions shall apply -

-- (b) for the purpose of collecting such penalty, the Collector shall have power to require the deposit in his hands, at the port or place where such aircraft or ship shall be, or such sum, not exceeding \$200 as he may think right, pending the ultimate determination, and in default of such deposit the Collector shall have power to withhold clearance and to detain the said aircraft or ship; - (c) if in any case the Collector considers that the penalty of \$200 aforesaid will not be an adequate penalty against any such aircraft or ship for the offence committed thereon, it shall be lawful for him to take proceedings for condemnation of the said aircraft or ship in a penalty not exceeding \$1000, at the discretion of the court.
-And for this purpose the Collector may as to any aircraft or ship referred to in this section require the deposit in his hands as aforesaid of a sum not exceeding \$1000, to abide the decision of the court, and in default of payment of such deposit the Collector may withhold clearance and detain such aircraft or ship; - (d) no claim shall be made against the Collector for damages in respect of the payment of any deposit, or the detention of any aircraft or ship under this section. - (2) The expression "responsible officer" in this section includes the master, mates and engineers of any ship, and in the case of a ship carrying a passenger certificate, the purser or chief steward, and where the ship is manned by Asiatic seamen, the serang or other leading Asiatic officer, and, in the case of an aircraft, the pilot, co-pilot, navigator, chief steward, chief stewardess or chief engineer.
-The meaning of "neglect" in this section includes circumstances in which goods not owned by any of the crew are discovered in a place in which such goods could not reasonably have been put or have remained if the responsible officer having supervision of such place had exercised proper care at the time of loading of the aircraft or ship or subsequently.
+- (a) the Customs Officer shall have power, subject to appeal to the Minister, to fine any such aircraft or ship in any sum, not exceeding \$100, in any case where in his opinion a responsible officer (as hereinafter defined) of such aircraft or ship is implicated either actually or by neglect; - (b) for the purpose of enforcing such fine, the Customs Officer shall have power to require the deposit in his hands, at the port or place where such aircraft or ship shall be, of such sum, not exceeding \$100, as he may think right, pending the ultimate decision, and in default of payment of such deposit the Customs Officer shall have power to withhold clearance and to detain the said aircraft or ship; - (c) if in any case the Customs Officer considers that the fine of \$100 aforesaid will not be an adequate penalty against any such aircraft or ship for the offence committed thereon, it shall be lawful for him to take proceedings for condemnation of the said aircraft or ship in a penalty not exceeding \$1,000, at the discretion of the court; and for this purpose the Customs Officer may, as to any aircraft or ship referred to in this section, require the deposit in his hands as aforesaid of a sum not exceeding \$1,000, to abide the decision of the court, and in default of payment of such deposit the Customs Officer may withhold clearance and detain such aircraft or ship; - (d) no claim shall be made against the Customs Officer for damages in respect of the payment of any deposit, or the detention of any aircraft or ship under this section. - (2) The expression "responsible officer" in this section includes the master, mates and engineers of any ship, and in the case of a ship carrying a passenger certificate, the purser or chief steward, and where the ship is manned by Asiatic seamen, the serang or other leading Asiatic officer, and, in the case of an aircraft, the pilot, navigator, chief steward or chief engineer; and the expression "neglect" in this section includes circumstances in which goods not owned by any of the crew are discovered in a place in which such goods could not reasonably have been so put or have remained if the responsible officer having supervision of such place had exercised proper care at the time of loading of the aircraft or ship or subsequently.

-195 Ships forfeited for offence during chase.
+195 Ship forfeited for offence during chase